My Process

-My approach to jade carving
+My approach to jade carving and design

 Taking Form Jade Studio continues to take form and grow, and the carvings I offer now are both the culmination of years of effort and the beginning of my new work.
-I continue to learn from each piece of jade and hope to convey my explorations and discoveries to jade lovers worldwide.

-I work a wide variety of beautifully colored and patterned jade and prefer material with a fine creamy texture and either translucency or beautiful opacity.
 High quality jade is the toughest natural stone, and it is this toughness which allows it to be carved into the graceful forms I am interested in carving.

 TECHNIQUES